Michael-Maina/DevDash/INSTALLATION_&_SETUP.md

 # Installation and Setup Instructions

-This document provides step-by-step instructions to help you set up DevDasg on your local environment.
+This document provides step-by-step instructions to help you set up DevDash on your local environment.
 Before you begin, ensure that you have the following technologies and their respective versions installed:

 - **Node.js**: Version 18.17.1
 - **MongoDB**: Version 6.0.10